nemac/NFWF-tile-creater/seed-for-aws.md

 ```

 ### CONUS nature serve examples of syncing the tiles to s3
-from main aws instance Not any of the docker images
+from main aws instance Not any of the docker images, delete old tiles if needed and also don't forget to for aws to refresh the could front so the tiles and caches are refreshed immediately.
 ```bsh
 cd /tiledata/cache
 aws s3 sync TargetedWatershedFishandWildlifeTiles/ s3://tiles.resilientcoasts.org/TargetedWatershedFishandWildlifeTiles  --acl public-read &